PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/anchors.rst

 Its  ``get_cred_info_by_id()`` method takes a wallet credential identifier and retrieves cred-info for the corresponding credential in the wallet.

 Its  ``get_cred_briefs_by_proof_req_q()`` method takes a proof request and a structure of extra [WQL] queries, indexed as a dict by their referents in the proof request (the ``proof_req_attr_referents()`` and ``proof_req2wql_all()`` utilities of :ref:`wranglers` can aid in the construction of this WQL).
 It uses indy-sdk to search within the wallet to retrieve credential briefs matching the extra WQL queries.
 It filters the results against any predicates within the proof request before returning.
 Note however that predicate filtration is relatively expensive, since it occurs outside the wallet: indy-sdk supports only exact attribute matches for (WQL) in-wallet filtration.
 The method returns a cred-briefs-dict as per :ref:`cred-like-data`.
+This method assumes that all requested attribute and predicate specifications in the proof request use credential definition identifier as a restriction.

+Its  ``get_cred_briefs_by_proof_req()`` method takes a proof request.
+It uses indy-sdk to search within the wallet to retrieve credential briefs matching the extra WQL queries.
+It filters the results against any predicates within the proof request before returning.
+Note however that predicate filtration is relatively expensive, since it occurs outside the wallet: indy-sdk supports only exact attribute matches for (WQL) in-wallet filtration.
+The method returns a cred-briefs-dict as per :ref:`cred-like-data`.
+This method accepts any restrictions (not only credential definition identifier) on requested attribute and predicate specifications in the proof request.

 Note that a credential's revocation status does not affect whether any anchor returns it via the methods above.